hermanyu/hermanyu/README.md

 a career in Data Science because of the interesting and hands-on problems being studied in the field.
 Advances in cloud computing and big data have also made it possible to solve problems with a data-driven approach.

 I began my machine learning journey when I first saw face filters and facial recognition apps being deployed on smartphone technology.
-The fact that computer science and mathematics had evolved to the point where such an amazing feat could be performed in miliseconds on a  smart phone really inspired me to study machine learning problem.
+The fact that computer science and mathematics had evolved to the point where such an amazing feat could be performed in miliseconds on a  smart phone really inspired me to delve into the world of data, programming, and machine learning.

 <br>